Mission

 Los videos tutoriales sobre cómo usar el Portal de comentarios públicos están disponibles en inglés y español.

-NMED SWQB aceptará comentarios escritos hasta el final del día hábil a las (5 p.m.
-MST) del lunes, 29 de abril de 2024.
+NMED SWQB aceptará comentarios escritos hasta el final del día hábil a las 5 p.m.
+MST del lunes, 30 de septiembre de 2024.

 Las personas que necesiten asistencia de lenguaje (por ejemplo, asistencia para un intérprete) o las personas que tengan una discapacidad o que necesiten ayuda para participar en este proceso público deberán comunicarse con: